Academic Advising Frequently Asked Questions

 - Will a grade of “D” transfer?

 - A grade of “D” will not transfer to another institution.
-However, a “D” grade will meet program requirements at DCCC.
-However, a student needs to have a cumulative grade point average of 2.0 to graduate.
+However, a “D” grade will meet program requirements in some programs at DCCC.
+A student needs to have a cumulative grade point average of 2.0 to graduate.

 - Will my GPA transfer to another community college or four-year institution?